-A Charles River cruise shows you Boston sites from a completely different perspective.
-On these small boat cruises, you'll see nature and city - close up!
+A Charles River cruise shows you Boston and Cambridge from a completely different perspective.
+On these small boat cruises, you'll experience nature and city - close up!

-On the Boston side of the river, you'll see Beacon Hill, Back Bay, and more.
-And on the north side of the river, you'll see Cambridge, MIT, and Harvard.
+On the Boston side of the river, you'll pass Beacon Hill, Back Bay, and even one of Boston's quirkiest landmarks, a vintage Citgo sign.

 Will you find big differences among the cruises?
 Yes, you actually will.

 Keep reading to find out more about each cruise and what you may especially enjoy about each of them.

 Already know which Charles River cruise you prefer?

 Top photo: Charles Riverboat cruise on the Charles River

 Boston Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

 Charles Riverboat Company cruises depart from the picturesque Lechmere Canal Park located behind the CambridgeSide Galleria shopping mall in Cambridge.
 To reach the park, walk through the mall and go out the doors near the mall's food court.
 You'll see the dock at the end of the path.